-The final project has a study load of 25 EC, in line with the current study load of a separate thesis.
-To safeguard and check that students doing a combined final thesis project ultimately satisfy the final qualifications of BA and COM, the thesis project will be assessed with the final project rubrics of both programs.
+The final project (Ba-COM Master Thesis Research Proposal Digital Marketing and BA-COM Thesis Research Project Digital Marketing) has a combined study load of 25 EC, in line with the current study load of a separate thesis.
+To safeguard and check that students doing a combined final thesis project ultimately satisfy the final qualifications of BA and COM, the thesis project will be assessed with the final project rubrics of both programs combined into one final thesis rubric.
 Moreover, the setup of the projects should satisfy the following requirements: